mlk525/capstone/ElevatorPitch.md

 # Elevator Pitch
 My project (untitled for now) is a interactive installation that takes the form of a collection of museum objects "come to life".
-Closing the gap between the observer and the observed, the exhibition invites users (not viewers) to engage with an ancient culture
+Closing the gap between the observer and the observed, the exhibition invites users (not viewers) to directly engage with an ancient culture (ancient Egypt for now).
+By using interactivity and elements of play to create a pedagogical space, my project seeks to contextualize and humanize the 'Other'.